vector-of-bool/vector-of-bool.github.io/_posts/2019-10-21-rngs-static-ovr.md

 }
 ```

-If we remove range adaptors and the overloaded `operator|`.
-This won't work
+If we remove range adaptors and the overloaded `operator|`, this won't work
 anymore!
 Let's take them one at a time.

 ## `deref_each`